PandemicPreventionInstitute/SHED/readme.md

 `export PATH=$PATH:$PWD/sratoolkit.2.11.2-mac64/bin`

 *BE SURE* that this path points correctly to the unpacked version of the SRA toolkit.
+The version of the SRA toolkit should be at least 2.11.2 to ensure that the required functionality is available.
+Packages managers like homebrew are currently installing versions below 2.11, necessitating manual install.

-Running this `export` command will work until the shell is closed, but to allow it to be accessible in the future, it should be added to the Anaconda environment startup files to be accessible when the environment is activated.
+Running this `export` command will work until the shell is closed, but to cause the export to automatically occur when activating the environment in the future, it should be added to the Anaconda environment startup files.
 This can be accomplished by doing the following:

 - Locate the directory for the conda environment by (in the activated environment) running `echo $CONDA_PREFIX`.
 - Move to the directory by the same name as the conda directory (`cd
-  $CONDA_PREFIX) and create the following folders and files:
+  $CONDA_PREFIX`) and create the following folders and files:
 ```
 mkdir -p ./etc/conda/activate.d
 mkdir -p ./etc/conda/deactivate.d